 There was no outlook written for Kevin Minter in 2017.
 Check out the latest news below for more on his current fantasy value.

 Kevin Minter Contract Information:

-Signed with the Cardinals in May of 2013.
+Signed a one-year contract with the Bengals in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Kevin Minter – simply subscribe now.

 |2017 Proj||26||CIN||Subscribe now to see our 2017 projections for Kevin Minter|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Kevin Minter: Past News Updates ( ▲ View most recent update )